antoinetteboyle/VBA-challenge/README.md

   * Returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume"
   * By the click of a macro-enabled button this VBA script runs on every worksheet, i.e., every year, just by running the VBA script once.

+Used the sheet `alphabetical_testing.xlsx` while developing the code.
+This data set is smaller and allows faster testing.